initialxy/initialxy-points/.roo/rules/app.md

 - TypeScript: Full TypeScript safety

 **RAG**
 This entire code base along with its documentation, some of Nuxt 3's documentation are stored in a vector database that can be looked up using the `codebase_search` tool.
-Do not hesitate to use it to find more context about this project.
+Do not hesitate to use it to perform contextual search about this project.